-Since 1993 our timber sale administration program has proven to be a successful program, which protects the rights of the non-industrial private landowner, while ensuring sound forest management.
-We have successfully completed timber sales with a wide range of diversity from northern hardwood thinnings, aspen clearcuts, red oak shelterwood cuts and periodic red pine thinnings.
+Since 1993 our timber sale administration program has proven to be a successful program, which protects the rights of the non-industrial private landowner while ensuring sound forest management.
+We have completed timber sales with a wide range of diversity from northern hardwood thinnings, aspen clear-cut, red oak shelterwood cuts, and periodic red pine thinnings.
 Following detailed forest management plans, we ensure the completion of sound forest management practices.
 These practices will produce a sustained yield of high valued timber products while improving upon the existing wildlife habitat.

-Our foresters will recommend and implement Best Management Practices (BMP's) in order to protect our precious lakes, streams and all bodies of water.
+Our foresters will recommend and implement Best Management Practices (BMPs) to protect our precious lakes, streams, and all bodies of water.
 Landowner, Chuck Farrell, inspects his river crossing of rip-rap and cement culverts.
-This crossing was designed and built in order to facilitate timber harvesting operations.
+This crossing was designed and built to facilitate timber harvesting operations.

-Our payment schedule is as follows: Payment of 20% of bid amount to be made within 14 days of signing of this contract.
-The balance of the bid price to be paid prior to the start of cutting operations.
-Except in the absence of cutting, a second payment of 40% will become due six months from date of signing of contract and final payment of 40% will become due twelve months from date of signing of contract.
-Other options for example are payment units, in which the timber buyer will pay for a portion of the timber by unit prior to cutting.
+Our payment schedule is as follows: Payment of 20% of the bid amount to be made within 14 days of the signing of this contract.
+The balance of the bid price is to be paid before the start of cutting operations.
+Except in the absence of cutting, the second payment of 40% will become due six months from the date of signing of the contract and the final payment of 40% will become due twelve months from the date of signing of the contract.
+Other options for example are payment units, in which the timber buyer will pay for a portion of the timber by the unit before cutting.

-Thus, we receive full payment prior to harvesting operations.
-Our timber sale administration program will acquire top dollar value at today’s market conditions while getting the job done right!
+Thus, we receive full payment before harvesting operations.
+Our timber sale administration program will acquire top dollar value in today’s market conditions while getting the job done right!

 Timber Cruising and Consulting Report

 Quite often, northern hardwood stands are non-commercial but still require a timber stand improvement (T.S.I) thinning.
 These timber stand improvement thinnings generally remove the poorest quality trees, thus improving the health and productivity of the residual trees.
 Future commercial thinnings will then be of higher quality and higher value.
 Commercial timber marking services are offered to a variety of ownership types.
 Our timber marking services are completed according to sound forest management practices.
-A well marked northern hardwood stand will have the capability of producing a sustained yield of high valued timber products through scheduled thinnings approximately every 15 years.
+A well-marked northern hardwood stand will have the capability of producing a sustained yield of high-value timber products through scheduled thinnings approximately every 15 years.